-Additional information is available in the Pathway: Student Resource Guide found online at pcci.edu/pathway.
+Additional information regarding expected behavior and prohibited activities is available in the Pathway: Student Resource Guide found online at pcci.edu/pathway.

 Prospective students are welcome to call the Admissions Department for answers to specific questions regarding student life (1-800-PCC-INFO) or visit overnight in the College residence halls to experience typical student life on campus.